inaimathi/langnostic/drafts/more-on-clj.md

 (:: (-> keyword integer) {:a 1 :b 2})
 ```

 which would put together a map that assumes keyword keys and integer values.
 I'm going to do some testing, research and/or profiling before embarking on this journey.
+And, to be fair, [Clojure equality performance](https://clojureverse.org/t/is-fast-in-clojure/2182/2) is also kind of up in the air, so shrug I guess?

+That's all I've got the energy for in one go.
+I'll keep you up to date on further developments.